ArthurZey/arthurzey.github.io/_pages/tag_about.md

 _The following are topics I'd like to write about soon._

-{% include doc-generator.html tags-to-include="stub" tags-to-exclude="" markdown-heading=true heading-level=3 show-date=true linkify-heading=false show-description=false show-content=true %}
+{% include doc-generator.html tags-to-include="stub" tags-to-exclude="" markdown-heading=true heading-level=3 show-date=true show-description=false show-content=true %}